LK4D4/lk4d4.darth.io/content/posts/go-timers.md

 It prints all goroutine traces before timers spawned if run without arguments and after timers spawned if any argument is passed.
-We need those shady panics because otherwise there is no easy way to see runtime goroutines - they're excluded from `runtime.NumGoroutines`.
+We need those shady panics because otherwise there is no easy way to see runtime goroutines - they're excluded from `runtime.NumGoroutines` and `runtime.Stack`, so the only way to see them is crash(refer to [golang/go#9791](https://github.com/golang/go/issues/9791) for reasons).
 Let's see how many goroutines Go spawns before spawning any timers:
 ```
 go run afterfunc.go 2>&1 | grep "^goroutine" | wc -l
 4